Becoming a Chorister

-If you know a boy who loves to sing, a Choristership at St John’s could be the best possible start in life for him.
+If you know a child who loves to sing, a Choristership at St John’s could be the best possible start in life for them.

-Director of Music, Andrew Nethsingha, is always happy to hear from parents or guardians of any boy aged six+ who is enthusiastic about singing.
-He need not play an instrument or have any formal training, in the right boy, potential is more than enough.
+The Interim Director of Music, Christopher Gray, is always happy to hear from parents or guardians of any children aged six+ who is enthusiastic about singing.
+They need not play an instrument or have any formal training, in the right child, potential is more than enough.